Skip to main content

 8. FAQ & Troubleshooting

 My webhook isn't sending anything.
+What should I do?

-Where do I get the webhook URL?
+How do I set the webhook language?

 How long are logs stored?